benhenshaw/rhythm/doc/final.md

 ~~~

 #### PCM Audio Files
-The format used for audio samples in this project is single-precision IEEE floating-point, making each sample 32 bits long.
+The format used for audio samples in this project is single-precision IEEE floating-point, making each sample 32 bits wide.
 All audio data has a sample rate of 48KHz.
 Here is an example file header containing one second (48000 samples) of audio:

 ~~~C
 SND